Leo Edward O'Neil: Coadjutor Bishop and Bishop of Manchester

-John Paul II named O'Neil as coadjutor bishop of the Diocese of Manchester on October 17, 1989.
+John Paul II named O'Neil as coadjutor bishop of Manchester on October 17, 1989.
 When Bishop Odore Gendron retired, O'Neil automatically succeeded him on June 12, 1990.
 He was installed at the Cathedral of St. Joseph in Manchester on November 30, 1990.

 During his tenure, O'Neil worked to foster a common vision among New Hampshire Catholics with a program entitled "Renewing the Covenant."
 He also won the affection of people with his inspirational homilies and flair for poetry.
-On November 30, 1993, O'Neil underwent surgery for multiple myeloma.
-He continued to battle with cancer and serve as bishop for four more years, until his death at age 69 on November 30, 1997 — the seventh anniversary of his installation.
+In 1993, O'Neil underwent surgery for multiple myeloma.
+He continued to battle with cancer and serve as bishop for four more years.
+O'Neil died at age 69 in Manchester on November 30, 1997 — the seventh anniversary of his installation.